Flashpoint (TV series): Production

+Development

-Flashpoint began life in 2005 as a part of a CTV project that encouraged actors to submit scripts to the network.
-The original Flashpoint script (known earlier as Sniper and Critical Incident) 1 was for a two-hour TV movie.
+Flashpoint was conceived in 2005 as part of a CTV project that encouraged actors to submit scripts to the network.
+The original Flashpoint script (known earlier as Sniper and Critical Incident) was for a two-hour television film.
 A pilot episode was produced for CTV in July 2007 under the Critical Incident title featuring most of the cast of what would become the series, but without the characters Jules Callaghan and Lewis Young; the characters in the pilot were Kate Travers and Robert "Shakes" Boneyman.
 CTV's interest in the project led to Flashpoints being reworked as a regular CTV series, which was approved in mid-December 2007.
-The show was unaffected by the 2007–08 WGA strike because WGC rules allow any members of the WGC living in Canada, including writers with dual WGA/WGC membership, to write for Canadian productions.
-Writers living in the US with dual WGA/WGC membership were required to get a waiver from the WGA to work on Canadian productions during the strike.
+The show was unaffected by the 2007–08 Writers Guild of America (WGA) strike because Writers Guild of Canada (WGC) rules allow any members of the WGC living in Canada, including writers with dual WGA/WGC membership, to write for Canadian productions.
+Writers living in the United States with dual WGA/WGC membership were required to get a waiver from the WGA to work on Canadian productions during the strike.